How to answer interview questions for graduate management jobs

 You could be asked something along the lines of the following:

-What would you do if one of your team members were underperforming?
+What would you do if one of your team members was underperforming?

 It may help to break it into smaller questions.
 You could start by asking yourself why your team member might be missing their targets.
 Is it because their training was inadequate, is it because they’re struggling with the workload, or is it simply because they’re demotivated?
 How would you find out?
 What would you do once you’d got to the root of the problem and why?